ncar-xdev/ncar-xdev.github.io/handbook/more-github.md

 # GitHub Glossary

 Knowing how to *use* GitHub on a day-to-day basis is one thing (see [How we use GitHub](github)), but knowing all of the necessary components is another.
-Most of the components are *mentioned* in the [How we use GitHub](github)) section, but it's worth while to list the components in more explicit detail so you have a "lay of the land."
+Most of the components are *mentioned* in the [How we use GitHub](github)) section, but it's worthwhile to list the components in more explicit detail so you have a "lay of the land."

 ## Organization